paul-hammant/tbd/content/continuous-integration/index.md

 ## Industry CI daemon confusion

 ThoughtWorks commissioned a survey - "No One Agrees How to Define CI or CD"{{< ext url="https://blog.snap-ci.com/blog/2016/07/26/continuous-delivery-integration-devops-research" >}}.
-That the hypothesis of Continuous Integration being thought of as compatible with branching models other than Trunk Based Development was, unfortunately, shown to be true.
+That the hypothesis of Continuous Integration being thought of as compatible with branching models other than Trunk-Based Development was, unfortunately, shown to be true.
 Their chief scientist, Martin Fowler, writes about the general effect in his "Semantic Diffusion" article{{< ext url="https://martinfowler.com/bliki/SemanticDiffusion.html" >}}.